-I got an email from a very kind woman asking me to write a post on Shaken Baby Syndrome and I thought it was a great idea.
+I got an email from a very kind woman asking me to write a post on Shaken Baby Syndrome and Purple Crying.
+I thought it was a great idea.

-Not that Shaken Baby Syndrome really needs awareness, I mean, we all know you shouldn’t shake babies, but what I did want to raise awareness about is that you may want to shake your baby.
+Not that Shaken Baby Syndrome really needs awareness; I mean, we all know you shouldn’t be shaking babies, but what I did want to raise awareness about is that you may want to shake your baby.
 Oh man, you may really want to shake your baby.

-I remember before I had my first son, I would see some news headline about some woman that had shaken her newborn and think, “How can you do that?
+I remember before I had my first son, I would see some news headline about some woman who had shaken her newborn and think, “How can you do that?
 How can you shake that helpless little baby?
-What a monster”.
-Then I had my son and then I was all, “Oh yeah, I totally see how this happens.”
+What a monster.”
+Then I had my son, and then I was all, “Oh yeah, I totally see how this happens.”

-First you hear their little cry at around 4pm and the hairs on the back or your neck stand up and you think, “Shit.
-It begins.” you go in and you pick them up.
+First, you hear their little cry at around 4 pm, and the hairs on the back of your neck stand up, and you think, “Shit.
+It begins.” you go in and pick them up.
 “There, there.”
 You feed them.
 Change them.
 Burp them.
 Rock them.
 Drive them around the block.
 Sing lullabies at the top of your lungs.
 Plead.
 Cry.
-And nothing, NOTHING makes it stop.
-“Hush, hush little one” quickly turns into “What the hell do you need from me?!?!?!?
+And nothing, NOTHING, makes it stop.
+“Hush, hush, little one” quickly turns into “What the hell do you need from me?!?!?!?
 For the love of Christ, STOP CRYING!!!!”.